robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🅰️ `“An aspect or quality that connects two or more things or parts as being or belonging or working together or as being of the same kind”`

-So what this means is that by knowing the attributes of our *things*, we know *if* they're related, and *how* they're related.
+So what this means, is that by knowing the attributes of our *things*, we know *if* and *how* they're related.
 By utilizing conditions, we can determine whether or not that relationship is useful to us for whatever it is that we're trying to accomplish.

 ---